-Five graduate assistantships are available annually.
-They include the following benefits: full tuition and fees for four quarters and a cash stipend of \$100 per month for a maximum of 12 months.
+Graduate assistantships are available annually.
+They include the following benefits: full tuition and fees for four quarters and a cash stipend.

 It is planned that graduate assistants will complete the master's degree in this time period and that in the assistantships the graduate student will participate in a variety of research, instructional and guidance services, and professional writing.